nstack/nstack/README.md

 ## Examples

-See https://github.com/nstack/nstack-examples for a range of examples, that you can clone and use immeditaetly, including,
+See https://github.com/nstack/nstack-examples for a range of examples, which you can clone and use immediately, including

 * [demos](https://github.com/nstack/nstack-examples/tree/master/demos) - Basic examples that demonstrate creating methods and composing them together into workflows
 * [nstack](https://github.com/nstack/nstack-examples/tree/master/nstack) - A selection of NStack utility modules, including methods for uploading to S3 and processing images